n0rad/restmcu/README.rst

 Code verification with board
 ============================

-The IT project can interactively test the program directly on a board The wiring of the board can be found in the 'it/wiring/' folder to test it yourself :
+The IT project can test the program directly on a board.
+The wiring of the board can be found in the 'it/wiring/' folder

+to test it yourself :

 - wire a board like the schema 'it/wiring/TestBoardWiring.fzz' (open it with http://fritzing.org/)
 - plug the board to the network (for tests) and the usb (to program the board)
-- run the command and replace the it with a free in your network and type of board :
+- run the command and replace the type of board AND the ip address with a free one in your network :
    # MCU=atmega1280 mvn -Dboard.host=192.168.42.244 -Dboard.port=80 -Dboard.path=/ -Pboard clean verify
-- follow the interactive instructions to test the program

 Resources
 =========